districtr/districtr/docs/11suggestions/globalobjects.md

 Originally, it was exhausing tracing through all the arguments in the chain of nested functions that renders districtr.
-My original thought was that since the [`Editor`] and its possesions [`MapState`] and its map, ['Toolbar'] and [`UIStateStore`] were used often and created only once that these were great candidates to make into global objects.
+My original thought was that since the [`Editor`] and its possesions [`MapState`] (with its map), ['Toolbar'] and [`UIStateStore`] were used often and created only once that these were great candidates to make into global objects.

-Turns out, this is an **awful idea.** Since we're a Node package, node discourages global variables and that programmers are often discouraged against creating strictly global variables.
+Turns out, this is an **awful idea.** Since we're a Node package, node discourages global variables.
+Programmers are routinely discouraged against creating strictly global variables.
 This warning is particularly strong because two functions may be acting upon a function simultaneously, which would create indeterminable results.

 Instead, we can investigate the variables that are pseudo-global and investigate ways we can make the common objects used above easier to handle.

-There are also a class of settings and tables that we can import into functions like [`utils.js`].
+A good example of this are the many settings and reference tables that we can import into functions like [`utils.js`].

 ## Window variables